-The fat-soluble vitamins, A, D, E, and K, are stored in the body for long periods of time and generally pose a greater risk for toxicity when consumed in excess than water-soluble vitamins.
+The fat-soluble vitamins, A, D, E, and K, are stored in the body for long periods of time and generally pose a greater risk for toxicity than water-soluble vitamins when consumed in excess.
 Eating a normal, well-balanced diet will not lead to toxicity in otherwise healthy individuals.
 However, taking vitamin supplements that contain megadoses of vitamins A, D, E and K may lead to toxicity.
-The body only needs small amounts of any vitamin.

 Vitamin A: Retinol

 Vitamin A, also called retinol, has many functions in the body.
 In addition to helping the eyes adjust to light changes, vitamin A plays an important role in bone growth, tooth development, reproduction, cell division, gene expression, and regulation of the immune system.
 The skin, eyes, and mucous membranes of the mouth, nose, throat and lungs depend on vitamin A to remain moist.
 Vitamin A is also an important antioxidant that may play a role in the prevention of certain cancers.

 Food Sources for Vitamin A